 In 2012, Ariel released Romantic Profiles on LYTE records, a recital album featuring works by Schumann, Liszt, Brahms, and Janáček.
 In 2021, his Schubert recording will be released by Linn Records.

-Ariel studied at the High School and Conservatory of the Jerusalem Academy of Music, in the piano class of Yuval Cohen.
+Ariel studied at the High School and Conservatory of the Jerusalem Academy of Music with Yuval Cohen.
 He also studied violin and composition, and was concertmaster of the High School and Conservatory Orchestra.
 He has also received extensive tuition from eminent artists such as Leon Fleisher, Robert Levin, Murray Perahia, Imogen Cooper, Leif Ove Andsnes, Steven Osborne, and the late Ivan Moravec.
-Currently, he studies as a full scholarship student at the Royal Academy of Music in London with Hamish Milne and Ian Fountain.
+Currently, he studies at the Royal Academy of Music in London with Ian Fountain, having studied with the late Hamish Milne.
 Ariel is a recipient of the Munster Trust Mark James Star Award and the Senior Award of the Hattori Foundation.